GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 bytes efficiently, in particular by minimizing copies.
 Byte streams allow for bring-your-own-buffer (BYOB) readers to be acquired.
 The default implementation can give a range of different outputs such as strings or array buffers in the case of WebSockets, whereas byte streams guarantee byte output.
-In addition to that, being able to have BYOB readers has benefits in terms of stability.
+In addition, BYOB readers have stability benefits.
 This is because if a buffer detaches, it can guarantee that one does not write into the same buffer twice, hence avoiding race conditions.
 BYOB readers can reduce the number of times the browser needs to run garbage collection, because it can reuse buffers.